 We are midway between 2 beautiful historical towns - Malmesbury and Tetbury, all accessible by bicycle.
 The river Avon is nearby and there are many local attractions such as the Westonbirt Arboretum and beautiful Cotswold villages and scenery.

-The garden has vegetable and fruit beds, a polytunnel, a zig zagging flower bed, a separate herb garden, a couple of damson trees and an uncooperative apple tree.
+The garden has vegetable and fruit beds, a polytunnel, a flower bed, a separate herb garden, a wildlife pond, damson trees and an uncooperative apple tree.
 A hedge of indigenous species forms the southern field boundary.

-It also has a couple of chairs and a hammock to sit and enjoy it all plus the woodland and open valley views.
+I have a couple of chairs and a hammock to sit and enjoy the garden, surrounding woods and fields on a sunny day.

 The village, set in open countryside, is one long row of houses on a hillside, left when the colliery and housing were demolished in the 1960's.

 We have a productive kitchen garden that needs attention all year round.
-There is also work in the woods.
-Weeding, creating woodland walks, clearing and restoring the garden chopping wood, strimming, painting, woodwork and the restoration of stable block are all jobs that need to be done.
+Composting, weeding, harvesting, creating woodland walks, clearing and restoring the garden, chopping wood, strimming, painting, woodwork and the restoration of stable block are all jobs that need to be done.
+Solar panels / pellet boiler.
 We give Wwoofers the opportunity to build new skills and we give them a variety of work.
 We are also happy to help with those who want to improve their English.
 We like to welcome Wwoofers who want to work hard, integrate with our family and be prepared to have a cultural experience / exchange.
 We have really enjoyed welcoming Wwoofers from all over the world to our family over the last few years.

 We advise wwoofers to have insurance.